Yu-Chi Ho: Education

 Yu-Chi Ho was born on March 1, 1934, in Shanghai, China, and left home at the age of 15 in 1949 to complete his high school education in Hong Kong.
-In 1950, Ho was accepted to the Massachusetts Institute of Technology and came to the U.S., where he received a B.S. in electrical engineering in the summer of 1953, at the age of 19.
+In 1950, Ho enrolled at the Massachusetts Institute of Technology, where he graduated with a B.S. in electrical engineering in the summer of 1953 at the age of 19.
 Ho later reported that his initial interests were in mechanical engineering, due to a childhood experience repairing a European ornamental clock without any previous knowledge of its mechanisms.
 His application to MIT mechanical engineering, however, was routed to the electrical engineering department by mistake, and Ho decided to stay in the department.
 Ho continued his graduate studies at MIT, receiving a M.S. degree in electrical engineering in 1955.

 After working for Bendix Aviation for three years, Ho moved to Harvard University in 1958, where he completed a Ph.D. in applied mathematics in 1961.
 His thesis A Study of the Optimal Control of Dynamic Systems was advised by Arthur E. Bryson, Jr. and Kumpati S. Narendra.